2023: Use your vote to send opposition to coma, Sanwo-Olu tells Lagosians – The Sun Nigeria

 By Lukman Olabiyi

-Lagos State Governor Babajide Sanwo-Olu yesterday charged elegible voters in the state , to use their Permanent Voter Card (PVC) to send others political parties to coma by voting for his party, All Progressive Congress (APC) at the forthcoming general elections.
+Lagos State Governor, Babajide Sanwo-Olu yesterday charged eligible voters in the state , to use their Permanent Voter Cards (PVC) to send others political parties into coma by voting for his party, All Progressives Congress (APC) at the forthcoming general elections.

-Governor Sanwo-Olu said he is not ready to dignify members of opposition by mentioning their names, but urged the electorates to be wary of their antic and propaganda.

-He stated this at the commissioning of the Ishuti Road, Ishefun-Camp Davies-Ijon-Lasu Ojo-Ijo road network with jetty terminals, all at Alimosho Local Government Area of the state.

 The governor thanked the people of Alimosho for their support, noting that the council area is the largest in Nigeria, and solicited their continued support, especially at the polls.